fcat/stick-to-rails3/README.md

 Stick to Rails 3
 ================

 A dummy project that depends on Rails 3.
-The test suite fails with Rails 4!
+The test suite fails with Rails 4 *by design*.

 To run the test suite: